-The Golden Retriever breed dates back 150 years to 1868 when what is considered to be the first litter was born.
-The Golden Retriever came to North America in the 1920's, quickly becoming popular because of their temperament and appearance.
+The Golden Retriever breed dates back 150 years to 1868, when what is considered to be the first litter was born.
+The breed then came to North America in the 1920's, quickly becoming popular because of their temperament and appearance.
 In honor of the breed's 150 years on Earth, here are some fun and interesting facts about Goldens:

 1. The Golden Retriever is a crossbreed between a Water Spaniel and a Yellow Flat Coated Retriever.
 They were originally bred to be gun dogs that would retrieve waterfowl from both water and land during hunting (hence the "Retriever" part of their name).

 2. Golden Retrievers were recognized as a breed by the English Kennel Club in 1911, but weren't recognized until 1925 by the American Kennel Club.

 3. There are actually three different types of Golden Retrievers - British, American and Canadian - that vary in color and size:

 British - more muscular and heavier weights, broader skull with round and dark eyes, thick coats that are generally lighter in color (gold or cream); Males stand 22-24 inches at the withers while females are 20-22 inches.